( 4.8 Average / 542 Ratings )

 Got this chip used on amazon purely because I couldn't pass up the price.
 Unfortunately I have yet to dial in a solid overclock on it (due to lack of time and experience).
 After installing the h100i, I ran OCCT for about 1.5 hours and temps peaked at 85 (1.248v @ 4.6ghz).
 Which I'm pretty happy with since with a hyper 212 evo at the same volts/speed, the temps went up to 95 the second I hit "start"

 Seriously, all you need in terms of a processor if you're gonna be strictly gaming; i7 is super overkill.
 4690k holds up better, naturally, but for when I got it it was a great Haswell processor.
+Obviously outdated as hell now, but it won't be bottlenecking me for a few years I'd say.

 Nothing to complain about.
 Overclocks superbly especially with the MSI motherboards Tuning utility.